 Rule #3: Avoid fans and air-conditioning

 According to Cheryl, one rule that she could not follow was to sleep without air-conditioning.
-“My mum wasn’t too keen, but allowed me to sleep in an air-conditioned room (but I wore long sleeves, long pants and socks to keep warm) although she didn’t allow me to sit in direct draft of wind, so no fans.”
+“My mum wasn’t too keen, but allowed me to sleep in an air-conditioned room, although she didn’t allow me to sit in the direct draft of wind, so no fans.”

 Rule #4: Restrict movement

 New mums, according to Chinese confinement practices, must rest and have limited movement.
-“I broke the rule of no climbing stairs with my second child who was born early (I had to go to the hospital everyday).
+“I broke the rule of no climbing stairs with my second child who was born early.
 It was not a good idea and proved to be bad for my joints,” shares Stacy.

 Following all the rules can be hard says Suzanna.
 She adds, “I’ve tried both Chinese and Malay traditional postnatal practices, and I feel that the Malay method has fewer ‘pantangs’ (superstitions).”

 Experts say a lot of modern mums prefer not to follow many of the confinement practices.